elixir-lang/elixir-lang.github.com/crash-course.markdown

 #=> [1, 4, 9, 16]
 ```

-It is possible to use pattern matching when defining anonymous functions too.
+It is possible to use pattern matching when defining anonymous functions, too.

 **Erlang**